 Should you friend your boss on Facebook or other social media sites?
 What about colleagues?
 What do you do when your superior sends you a request?
 We haven’t talked about Facebook and bosses for a long time, so I thought we’d revisit.

 I keep a variety of different friend lists anyway — one very small one for my BFFs, a general one for my friends, one for parent-friends (so I don’t annoy my single/childless friends with a bunch of baby questions), and one for Brooklyn friends (so I don’t annoy friends elsewhere if I see a good deal somewhere local).

-What about the other social media sites — Pinterest, Twitter, Instagram, Tumblr, Vine, etc, etc — how liberally do you use those as ways to connect with your friends (versus using them without much expectation of connection with your friends, such as pinning a million different ideas to Pinterest for a home renovation project or something, or using Twitter as a newsfeed).
+What about the other social media sites — Pinterest, Twitter, Instagram, Tumblr, TikTok, etc, etc — how liberally do you use those as ways to connect with your friends (versus using them without much expectation of connection with your friends, such as pinning a million different ideas to Pinterest for a home renovation project or something, or using Twitter as a newsfeed).
 Do you often send things to Facebook from the other social media sites?

 Ladies, what are your thoughts?
 Have you friended your boss and other colleagues on social media?
 (Do you think less of people who seem to be on all the time, or use it solely for whining or boasting?)
 If you ARE the boss, what’s your take on it?